SUMMIT, May/June 1982, Volume 28, No. 3

-The Lemhi Range is situated in the southeastern corner of Idaho’s central mountains.
-Despite its size and ruggedness the range remains relatively unknown outside of Idaho.
-The nearby Idaho primitive area, Grand Tetons, and the Lost River Range, with 12,655-foot Mount Borah (highest summit in Idaho), leave the Lemhi’s in a mountaineering backwater.
-The range runs one hundred miles north to south but is only fifteen miles wide.
+The Lemhi Range is situated in the southeast corner of Idaho’s central mountains.
+Despite its size and ruggedness, the range remains relatively unknown outside Idaho.
+The nearby Idaho primitive area, Grand Tetons and the Lost River Range (with 12,655-foot Mount Borah, the highest peak in Idaho) leave the Lemhis in a mountaineering backwater.
+The range runs over 100 miles north to south but is only 15 miles wide.

-The summer climbing season can stretch from April to the end of November.
-July and August are the most stable for climbing.
+The Summer climbing season can stretch from April through the end of November.
+July and August are the most stable months for climbing.
 We have been snowed off the peaks in October, only to return to clear slopes in November.
-Many years, the higher peaks will receive their heaviest snows of the year in late May or early June.
-During the summer, water is scarce and above 7,500 feet it is limited to occasional snowdrifts.
-Summer climbing can be hot, and you will need to carry more water than usual.
+During many years, the higher peaks receive their heaviest snows of the year in late May or early June.
+During the Summer, water is scarce and above 7,500 feet, it is limited to occasional snowdrifts.
+Summer climbing can be hot and you will need to carry more water than usual.

-Bell Mountain is most often climbed from the west side.
-The makeshift summit register docu- ments many climbs by people from as far away as New England.
+Bell Mountain is most often climbed from the West Side.
+The makeshift summit register documents many climbs by people from as far away as New England.
 Members of the Amy family of nearby Howe, Idaho seem to have a special claim on the peak.
 They have signed the register almost every year for as long as there has been a register.
-On an average year ﬁfteen climbers reach the summit.
+In an average year, 15 climbers reach the summit.

-The west ridge route is the most direct.
+The West Ridge Route is the most direct.
 The route starts at 6,400 feet, following the ridge up from aspens, through sagebrush, into Douglas-ﬁr and then on to treeline at 10,000 feet.
 A long traverse along the ridge finally brings you to the summit dome or “bell.”
-We climbed the bell by negotiating a rib on its west face, which is a steep rewarding scramble.
-Steeper, more exposed, routes dominate the north side.
+We climbed the Bell by navigating a rib on its West Face, which is a steep rewarding scramble.
+Steeper, more exposed, routes dominate its North Side.

-The Lemhi Range can be reached from Idaho Falls, Idaho by driving north on Interstate 15 thirty miles to State Highway 33.
-Drive west on 33 for sixteen miles until the route divides at Mud Lake, Idaho.
-Take 28 north to reach the Birch Creek and Lemhi Valleys on the east side of the range.
-Highway 33 takes you northwest to Howe, Idaho at the mouth of the Little Lost Valley.
-From Howe the Pahsimeroi Highway goes north up the Little Lost and Pahsimeroi Valleys, on the west side of the Lemhi’s.
+The Lemhi Range can be reached from Idaho Falls, Idaho by driving north on I-15 for 30 miles to ID-33.
+Drive west on ID-33 for 16 miles until the highway forks at Mud Lake, Idaho.
+Take ID-28 north to reach the Birch Creek and Lemhi Valleys on the East Side of the range.
+ID-33 takes you northwest to Howe, Idaho at the mouth of the Little Lost River Valley.
+From Howe, the Pahsimeroi Highway goes north up the Little Lost and Pahsimeroi Valleys on the West Side of the Lemhis.